Chapel Hill Rentals

 Q: What is your pet policy?

-A: I do allow pets on a case-by-case basis.
+A: I allow pets on a case-by-case basis.
 Much depends on your references, the size and age of the animal, and whether or not it is fixed.
 There is a monthly pet fee as well as a refundable security deposit (most places don't return the pet security deposit).
 In general, the monthly pet fees are:

 cats: $10 if neutered, $30 otherwise